mvolkmann/blog/src/flutter.md

 - The `Row`, `Column`, and `Flex` widgets need to take a `spacing` parameter like the `Wrap` widget does so it isn't necessary to do tedious things like adding a `SizedBox` between each child to leave space between them.

+- The default linting rule settings related to use of the `const` keyword are incredibly annoying!
+  I wish Dart could figure out what should be `const` on its own so we don't need to litter our code with that keyword.

+- Needing to pass a `Key` and `BuildContext` to so many things is annoying.